 I know, again with the messes.
 But these Do-A-Dot Markers are perfect for both art and fine motor practice.
 (We also have and love these ones, and they are a LOT more affordable.)
-Try them out as an independent activity for your toddlers, or add some structure.
+Try them out as an independent activity for preschoolers, or add some structure.

 Related Post: Activities to Practice Fine Motor & Sensory Skills

 You may not think of stickers as an independent toddler activity, but with a little support, it is TOTALLY something your toddlers can do on their own.